kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 ### Mounts

-The standard NFD deployments contain `hostPath` mounts for `/etc/kubernetes/node-feature-discovery/source.d/` and `/etc/kubernetes/node-feature-discovery/features.d/`, making these directories from the host available inside the nfd-worker container.
+The standard NFD deployments contain `hostPath` mounts for `/etc/kubernetes/node-feature-discovery/features.d/`, making these directories from the host available inside the nfd-worker container.

 #### Injecting labels from other pods

-One use case for the feature files and hooks is detecting features in other Pods outside NFD, e.g. in Kubernetes device plugins.
-By using the same `hostPath` mounts for `/etc/kubernetes/node-feature-discovery/source.d/` and `/etc/kubernetes/node-feature-discovery/features.d/` in the side-car (e.g. device plugin) creates a shared area for deploying feature files and hooks to NFD.
-NFD periodically scans the directories and reads any feature files and runs any hooks it finds.
+One use case for the feature files is detecting features in other Pods outside NFD, e.g. in Kubernetes device plugins.
+By using the same `hostPath` mounts `/etc/kubernetes/node-feature-discovery/features.d/` in the side-car (e.g. device plugin) creates a shared area for deploying feature files to NFD.

 ## Custom feature source